kezabelle/django-shouty-templates/README.rst

     Token 'chef' of 'chef.can_add_cakes' in template 'my/cool/template.html' does not resolve.
     Possibly you meant to use 'sous_chef'.
-    You may silence this globally by adding 'chef.can_add_cakes' to the settings.SHOUTY_VARIABLE_BLACKLIST iterable.
+    Silence this occurance only by adding 'chef.can_add_cakes': ['my/cool/template.html'] to the settings.SHOUTY_VARIABLE_BLACKLIST dictionary.
-    You may silence this occurance only by adding 'my/cool/template.html' to the 'chef.can_add_cakes' key to the settings.SHOUTY_VARIABLE_BLACKLIST iterable.
+    Silence this globally by adding 'chef.can_add_cakes': ['*'] to the settings.SHOUTY_VARIABLE_BLACKLIST dictionary.

 Setup